πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Practical Tips

-• Kea: These clever alpine parrots will dismantle your windscreen wipers, steal food, and pull rubber seals from your campervan.
-Entertaining but destructive—don't feed them and secure your belongings.
+• Kea: These clever, endangered alpine parrots will dismantle your windscreen wipers, steal food, pull rubber seals from your campervan, and generally cause chaos.
+They're entertaining but destructive.
+Don't feed them (it's illegal and harmful to their health), secure your belongings, and check your wipers before driving off.

 Frequently Asked Questions